 The Criterion Theatre at Piccadilly Circus

-The Criterion Theatre is one of the best-known theaters in London.
+The Criterion Theatre is one of the best-known theatres in London.
 It opened on March 21, 1874.
 The auditorium is spread over three levels and has a seating capacity of 588.
-With the exception of the ticket booth, the entire theater is underground.
-This place is worth a visit even when there’s no play showing, as the Art Deco interior is an impressive sight.
-Click here to see what’s on at the moment.
+With the exception of the ticket booth, the entire theatre is underground.
+This place is worth a visit even when there’s no play on show, as the Art Deco interior is an impressive sight.
+It’s one of many musical venues in London.

 There’s currently a very entertaining show running at the Criterion Theatre: “The Comedy About A Bank Robbery”.
 We can highly recommend this show!
 Take a look at the trailer to see why:

 Trailer of The Comedy About A Bank Robbery

 Piccadilly Circus was one of the film locations for the movie “Harry Potter and the Deathly Hallows Part 1”.
 You can literally follow in the footsteps of Harry, Ron and Hermione.
 In the movie, the three protagonists are seen running through Central London, having discovered that the Death Eaters are on their heels.
 If you want to experience the world of Harry Potter at close quarters, we recommend joining one of the amazing “Making of” tours at the Warner Bros.
 Studios.
 You’ll have an opportunity to see where the Harry Potter movies were filmed, wander through Diagon Alley, take a look behind the scenes, and view the original costumes, film sets and props.
 This tour makes you feel like part of the movie.